brokenhandsio/VaporSecurityHeaders/README.md

 ### Page Specific CSP

 Vapor Security Headers also supports setting the CSP on a route or request basis.
-If the middleware has been added to the `MiddlewareConfig`, you can override the CSP for a request.
+If the middleware has been added to the `Middlewares`, you can override the CSP for a request.
 This allows you to have a strict default CSP, but allow content from extra sources when required, such as only allowing the Javascript for blog comments on the blog page.
 Create a separate `ContentSecurityPolicyConfiguration` and then add it to the request.
 For example, inside a route handler, you could do:

 ```swift
 let cspConfig = ContentSecurityPolicy()